 5. You are a Family Violence Victim

 You need to add a family violence waiver to your Employment Plan.
 The waiver must be written by you, your job counselor, and a domestic violence advocate.
 When you have a family violence waiver, you can get credit for doing activities which help you to stay safe.
-You will not have to do work activities if it is not safe for you.
+You don’t have to do work activities if it is not safe for you.

 If you don’t have a domestic violence advocate, your job counselor must refer you to one.
 To find an advocate on your own, call (866) 223-1111.
 The months you have a family violence waiver do not count towards your 60-month MFIP limit.